nhtnhanbn/nhtnhanbn.github.io/_repository/vcesimultaneity.md

 I am not a physicist having undergone only VCE Physics, I know approximately nothing, so anything I say on the physics may not be accurate.
 If you identify anything wrong, however minor, please email me at [nhtnhanbn@gmail.com](mailto:nhtnhanbn@gmail.com).

-I am writing this whilst procrastinating on exam study, so if it seems like a waste of time on something relatively trivial it is.
+If it seems like a waste of time on something relatively trivial it is.

 ### Background